microlith57/Parade/README.md

 ## Concept

-There are no users, only vessel permissions.
+- There are no users, only vessel permissions.
 There are no applications, only actions.
+- The equivalent of `man` is `learn`, like `learn to warp`.

 ## Implementation